The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 Binance Sells All Its FTT Tokens

-Binance, the world’s biggest crypto exchange, announced on Nov.
-6 that it would sell its entire position in FTT tokens—roughly 23 million FTT tokens valued at about $529 million.
-Binance CEO Changpeng “CZ” Zhao said the decision to liquidate the exchange’s FTT position was based on risk management, following the collapse of the Terra (LUNA) stablecoin earlier in 2022.
+Binance, the world’s largest crypto exchange, announced on Nov.
+6 that it would sell its entire position in FTT tokens—roughly 23 million FTT tokens valued at the time at approximately $529 million.
+Binance CEO Changpeng “CZ” Zhao said the decision to liquidate the exchange’s FTT position was driven by risk management concerns following the collapse of the Terra (LUNA) stablecoin earlier in 2022.

 FTX Liquidity Crisis and Binance Deal

-By the next day, on Nov.
+By the next day, Nov.
 7, 2022, FTX was experiencing a liquidity crisis.
 Bankman-Fried attempted to reassure FTX investors that its assets were stable, but customers demanded withdrawals worth $6 billion following the CoinDesk report.
 Bankman-Fried sought additional money from venture capitalists before turning to Binance, its competitor.
-The value of FTT fell by more than 80% in two days.
+The value of FTT plummeted by over 80% in two days.

 On Nov.
 8, Binance announced it had reached a non-binding agreement to buy the non-U.S. business of FTX for an undisclosed sum, potentially bailing out its close rival.